top of page

 Portfolio & CV - Search Step 7 Diamond.jpg

-1. During each session, I take notes on post-its which I color-code based on sentiment, i.e.:
+1. During the session, I take notes on post-its that I color-code based on sentiment, i.e.:

-2. After the sessions, I tagged each post-it with the participant’s identifier (e.g., User 1, User 2) to maintain traceability while avoiding bias that might arise from using specific names.
+2. After the sessions, I tag each post-it with the participant’s identifier (e.g., User 1, User 2) to maintain traceability.

 Portfolio & CV - Search Step 7 Illustration.jpg